Show all the occurrences of a word or phrase, along with some context before and after.

 Use an Untagged search to just enter Bible words and not be concerned with part-of-speech.
 This is the default.

-Include pronunciation marks on all proper names, and on a few other words.
-The system of marking was given by Henry Redpath in The Oxford self-pronouncing Bible of 1897.
-Refer to his prefatory note from that Bible.
+Self-pronouncing results show pronunciation marks on all proper names, and on a few other words.
+The system of marking was given by Henry Redpath in The Oxford self-pronouncing Bible of 1897 and is described in his prefatory note to the self-pronouncing Bible.

 Use an asterisk (*) character to match any word.
 For example searching for "a * man" will show "a young man," "a just man," "a hairy man," etc. Asterisks at the beginning or at the end of the phrase are ignored.